-The AEP overtopping values listed in Table 19 are reasonable considering the flood depths and eroded profile under extreme conditions.
-A simple check using the broad-crested weir equation with 2% AEP SWL and a completely eroded dune (elevation 5 ft) yields a value of approximately 1e5 ft3/ft for a typical TC, for comparison.
+The 1% AEP overtopping values listed in Table 15 are reasonable.
+A simple check using the broad crested weir equation with 1% AEP SWL and a completely eroded dune (elevation 5 ft) yields a value of roughly 1e6 ft3/ft for a typical TC, for comparison.

-The AEP overtopping values and the probability distributions shown in this section suggest several interesting performance issues with respect to the dune profiles.
+The 1% AEP overtopping values and the probability distributions shown in this section suggest several interesting performance issues with respect to the dune profiles.
 The overtopping is large, compared to levees, and would represent significant flood depths in the lee of the dune.
 It is common to assume that the flood depth in the lee equals the depth on the seaward side of the dune for cases where the dune crest is submerged.
-During events represented by the 2% exceedance overtopping, that would likely be the case because the dune is likely to be nearly completely eroded.
+During events represented by the 1% exceedance overtopping, that would likely be the case because the dune is likely to be nearly completely eroded.
 CSHORE showed that this is typically the case.
-Bolivar overtopping rates are higher than those on Galveston Island, and the uncertainty is higher, as well.
+Galveston overtopping rates are higher than those on Bolivar Peninsula.

-Overtopping may or may not increase with RSLC, being dependent on the amount of time the dune is in an eroded state.
-Similarly, the dual dune may or may not have less overtopping at the 2% exceedance level than the single dune.
+Overtopping generally increases with RSLC.
+In addition, the dual dune has greater overtopping at the 1% exceedance level than the single dune.
 For the dual dune, there is a longer period between rebuilds, because rebuilds are relatively infrequent, so there is relatively more time when the dune is vulnerable to major overtopping.
 This has significant implications on sediment management decisions.
 Based on the number of rebuilds, it appears as though the dual dune is a better alternative because it requires fewer rebuilds.
-However, the flood risk is a complex function of both hazard exposure and the amount of time the dune is at a lower elevation throughout the life cycle.
-Therefore, the optimal economic approach may be a dual dune with relatively fewer major rehabilitations but additional minor maintenance in order to maintain the dune elevation and lessen the number of major overtopping events.
-This can be investigated with the life-cycle simulation tool, but there are several constraints required to do so.
-In addition, it would also require an iterative economic investigation, which is beyond the scope of the study reported herein.
+However, the flood risk may be greater because the dune is at a lower elevation for longer periods throughout the life cycle.
+So the optimal economic approach may be a dual dune with relatively fewer major rehabilitations but additional minor maintenance in order to maintain the dune elevation and lessen the number of major overtopping events.
+The dual dune rebuild rate of 6 - 10 years could be extended to perhaps 15 - 20 years with minor maintenance to reshape the dune more frequently, thus reducing the risk of catastrophic overtopping events.
+This can be investigated with the life cycle simulation tool but there are several constraints required and it requires an iterative economic investigation which is beyond the scope of the study reported herein.